HerrMotz/bachelor-thesis/publication/main.typ

     First and foremost, I owe the genesis of this work to Olaf Simons.
 His blog post and the initiative FactGrid sparked my interest in exploring Visual Query Graphs and Wikibase, laying the foundation for this thesis.

-    I am deeply grateful to Lucas Werkmeister, whose expertise in the technical intricacies of Wikibase was indispensable.
+    I thank Lucas Werkmeister, whose expertise in the technical intricacies of Wikibase was indispensable.
 His guidance helped me navigate complexities I could not have overcome alone.

     Special thanks go to Patrick Stahl for his contributions to implementing UI features.
 Your technical skills enriched the practical aspects of this work.

-    This program owes its early public exposure to Clemens Beck.
-Thank you for testing it in your seminar and for providing crucial support and manpower to accelerate its development.
+    This work owes its early public exposure to Clemens Beck.
+Thank you for testing the early preview of the program in your seminar and for providing crucial support and manpower to accelerate its development.

-    My deepest gratitude, however, goes to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
+    My deep gratitude goes to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
 Their wisdom, encouragement, and thoughtful feedback were instrumental in shaping this project and pushing it to its full potential.

+    I also wish to acknowledge the many friends, colleagues, and mentors whose support, guidance, and generosity of spirit have enriched this undertaking in countless ways.

+    But without you, Mom and Dad, I would never have had the opportunity to enjoy writing this thesis and to encounter so many interesting people and challenges.
+My deepest gratitude goes to you.

     Each of you has played a vital role in bringing this thesis to fruition.
 Your support has made this journey not only intellectually rewarding but also personally meaningful.

     To all of you, I extend my heartfelt gratitude.